loleg/swihack.github.io/_posts/2020-02-21-Hackathon.md

 frontpage: true
 ---

 On Feb.
 21 and 22, Switzerland's first Multilingual Media Hackathon will take place in Bern at the newsroom of SWI swissinfo.ch, the international service of the Swiss public broadcaster SRG-SSR.
+We are getting together on occasion of International Mother Language Day, a worldwide annual observance started by UNESCO for [awareness of linguistic and cultural diversity and to promote multilingualism](https://en.wikipedia.org/wiki/International_Mother_Language_Day).

 ## About the organisers

 At SWI, we publish in ten languages.
 Our daily news meetings involve discussions in at least three, sometimes five, languages.
 This degree of diversity could be seen as a liability; we consider it our greatest asset.

+## What's the goal of the hackathon?

 We will bring together journalists, coders, designers, and experts in multilingualism to find better solutions to elevate our linguistic diversity.
 We want to collaboratively work on solutions for multilingual media content productions, including text, video, and graphics.